What Does Non-Ionizing Mean in Terahertz Devices?

 Quick Answer: What Does Non-Ionizing Mean?

-Non-ionizing radiation means electromagnetic radiation that does not carry enough photon energy to ionize atoms or molecules in the way ionizing radiation can.
+Non-ionizing electromagnetic radiation does not carry enough photon energy to ionize atoms or molecules in the way higher-energy ionizing radiation can.

-Terahertz radiation is generally discussed as non-ionizing because it sits between microwave and infrared regions of the electromagnetic spectrum.
+Terahertz radiation is generally discussed as non-ionizing and occupies a region of the electromagnetic spectrum between microwave and infrared frequencies.

 Plain English version:

-Non-ionizing means it does not ionize atoms like X-rays can.
-It does not mean every exposure level, device design, use pattern, heat effect, or consumer claim is automatically safe.
+Non-ionizing means the radiation does not ionize atoms the way X-rays can.
+It does not mean every output level, exposure duration, device design, heat effect, use pattern, or consumer claim is automatically safe.

 Non-Ionizing Terahertz Chart

-Non-ionizing Does not ionize atoms or molecules like X-rays or gamma rays.
+Non-ionizing Does not carry enough photon energy to ionize atoms in the way X-rays or gamma rays can.
 Does not automatically mean risk-free.

-Ionizing radiation Higher-energy radiation capable of ionization.
-Different safety category than terahertz, infrared, visible light, or radiofrequency.
+Ionizing radiation Higher-energy radiation capable of producing ionization.
+Different radiation category from terahertz, infrared, visible light, and radiofrequency energy.

-Terahertz radiation Electromagnetic frequency region between microwave and infrared.
-Usually discussed as non-ionizing, but device output and exposure still matter.
+Terahertz radiation Electromagnetic frequencies broadly located between microwave and infrared regions.
+Generally non-ionizing, but output and exposure conditions still matter.

-Consumer wellness claim A product claim about comfort, energy, recovery, circulation, or relaxation.
-Should not be treated as medical evidence by itself.
+Consumer wellness claim A product claim involving comfort, relaxation, recovery, circulation, energy, or another wellness concept.
+Does not become medical evidence merely because the technology is non-ionizing.

 What Does Ionizing Mean?

-Ionizing radiation has enough energy to remove electrons from atoms or molecules.
+Ionization occurs when enough energy is transferred to remove electrons from atoms or molecules, creating charged particles called ions.

-Higher-energy radiation such as X-rays and gamma rays belongs in the ionizing radiation category.
+Higher-energy electromagnetic radiation such as X-rays and gamma rays can produce ionization.

 What Does Non-Ionizing Mean?

-Non-ionizing radiation does not carry enough photon energy to ionize atoms in the way X-rays or gamma rays can.
+Non-ionizing electromagnetic radiation does not carry enough photon energy to ionize atoms in the same way X-rays or gamma rays can.

 • microwaves